julia-dizhak/rails-blog/README.md

 ## Todo

 * Add link for all articles
-* Can't add a new article (sth with status?)
+* ?Can't add a new article (sth with status?)
-* after edit the list is not updated
+* ?after edit the list is not updated